BlakvGhost/Neptune/README.md

 ## Support

-For support, email me on kabirou2001@gmail.com or join our Slack channel.
+For support, email me on kabirou2001@gmail.com.